 There is no justifiable way any eternal security proponent can say he never knew about the spiritually fatal dangers of sin after reading the aforementioned Scriptures although multitudes dangerously and willfully reject the Bible's clear message in favor of a damnable fairytale to their own detriment.
 May many read these warnings about deception and take them to heart by turning from sin and from the teaching of eternal security.

-For nearly 1,000 pages of in depth and detailed information on salvation and eternal security, please consult our books: The Believer’s Conditional Security and The Myth of Eternal Security.
+For nearly 1,000 pages of in depth and detailed information on salvation and eternal security, please consult our books: The Believer's Conditional Security and The Myth of Eternal Security.
 These books will help to keep you from being deceived about salvation.
 Again, DO NOT BE DECEIVED!

 Skull and Crossbones Awards of False Prophets and False Teachers

 The Wicked Dead - Will They Experience Annihilation or Eternal Torment

 Former Roman Catholic

 Contact Us Or Join Our Internet ChurchEvangelical Outreach